-Furthermore, the Bank is committed to promoting financial inclusivity through its Motorcycle Loan program.
-Through partnerships with various Motorcycle Dealership Companies, the Bank has expanded its reach to a wider range of areas, allowing more eligible buyers to purchase brand new two-wheeled motor vehicles through the Bank's financing facility.
-The Bank offers flexible loan options to cater to the specific needs of buyers, whether they are interested in regular Japanese brands, medium bike segment, or big bike segment motor vehicles.
-Streamlining its processes, the Bank strives for faster approval and convenient release of motor vehicles to the buyers.
+The Bank remains committed to promoting financial inclusivity through its Motorcycle Loan program.
+By partnering with various motorcycle dealership companies, the Bank has expanded its reach, allowing more eligible buyers to purchase brandnew two-wheeled motor vehicles through the Bank's financing facility.
+The Bank offers flexible loan options to cater to the specific needs of buyers, whether they are interested in regular Japanese brands, medium bike segments, or big bike segment motor vehicles.
+Streamlining its processes, the Bank strives for faster approval and convenient release of motor vehicles to buyers.